JaneliaSciComp/SongExplorer/README.md

 asset:

     $ openssl sha256 <github-tar-gz-file>

-Currently, there is a [bug](https://github.com/mamba-org/mamba/issues/1826) in mamba on apple silicon.
-The workaround is:

-    $ conda install libarchive -n base -c conda-forge

 Currently, songexplorer [hangs](https://github.com/microsoft/WSL/issues/7443)
 for large models on Windows.
 This, despite updating to the latest version